China at the Olympics: 2004

 China won 32 golds and ranked 2nd at the 2004 Summer Olympics at Athens, Greece.

 Liu Xiang became the first Chinese male athlete to win gold medal in an Olympic track event, 110 m hurdles, equaling the world record of 12.91 seconds.
 He became the China's flag bearer at the closing ceremony.
 Liu broke the world record with 12.88 seconds two years later in Lausanne, Switzerland.

 Wang Yifu participated the Olympics for the record six consecutive times.
 He won gold in 10 m air pistol, his second gold and fourth medal in the event.

 Meng Guanliang and Yang Wenjun won China's first canoeing gold medal in men's C-2 500 m.

 Li Ting and Sun Tiantian won China's first tennis gold medal in women's doubles.

 Wang Xu won China's first wrestling gold medal in women's freestyle 72 kg.

-Chinese women's volleyball team come back from 0–2 deficit to defeat Russia women's team 3–2 in the final, winning China's second ball-game gold medal after 20 years.
+The Chinese women's volleyball team came back from a 0–2 deficit to defeat Russia women's team 3–2 in the final, winning China's second ball-game gold medal after 20 years.

 2008

-As host country, China won 48 golds, 22 silvers and 30 bronze, total 100 medals, ranked 1st at the 2008 Summer Olympics in Beijing.
+As the host country, China won 48 golds, 22 silvers and 30 bronze, in total 100 medals, and ranked 1st at the 2008 Summer Olympics in Beijing.

 Guo Jingjing won two golds in diving, becoming the first Chinese diver to defend two events successfully.

 Zhang Yining won two golds in table tennis, becoming the second Chinese table tennis player to defend two events successfully after Deng Yaping.

 Ma Lin also won two table tennis golds in men's events.
 China won all four golds in table tennis for the third time.

 Zhong Man won China's first men's fencing gold in men's sabre, 24 years after Luan Jujie won China's first women's fencing gold in 1984.

 Zhang Juanjuan won China's first archery gold in women's individual, breaking the long-time Korean dominance in the sport.

 Zou Shiming and Zhang Xiaoping won China's first boxing golds in men's events.

 Yin Jian won China's first sailing gold in sailboard event in women's sailboard.

 China won first rowing gold in women's quadruple sculls.

 Chinese gymnasts won 11 golds, the best in history.
 Zou Kai won 3 golds in one team event and two individual events.

 China's top star Liu Xiang pulled out of the first round of 110 m hurdles due to injury.